 Good looking water at the first pool

-Good looking water doesn't always mean there will be fish around, but in this case it didn't take long to find the cutthroat as within a couple of casts I had my first small westslope to hand.
+Good looking water doesn't always mean there will be fish around, but in this case it didn't take long to find the Cutthroat as within a couple of casts I had my first small Westslope to hand.

-My first westslope of the summer
+My first Westslope of the summer

-From there the pace remained fairly quick as easy good looking pool of pocket would yield two or three of these beautiful trout.
+From there the pace remained fairly quick and each good looking pool or pocket would yield two or three of these beautiful trout.
 The fish were quite eager to rise to a dry fly too and before long I took the dropper off due to their willingness to rise.
 While the stream was beautiful, it looked like about 15 years ago there were some very poor logging practices in effect and much of the watershed had been clear-cut up to the stream banks and at one time.
 Luckily the area appeared to be recovering nicely, but when compared with other streams in the area the water temps were noticeably warmer.
-This warmer water also seemed to have the effect of making the stream slightly more fertile than other mountain streams in the area and all of the cutthroat seemed to be exceptionally chunky for their size.
+This warmer water also seemed to have the effect of making the stream slightly more fertile than other mountain streams in the area and all of the Cutthroat seemed to be exceptionally chunky for their size.

-A stream-side visitor
+A stream-side friend

-In an exceptionally nice looking pool for the creek I rose a fish that was slightly larger than most and and after a quick battle I brought what is likely the most beautiful trout I have caught all year in.
+In an exceptionally nice looking pool for the creek, I rose a fish that was slightly larger than most and after a quick battle I brought what is likely the most beautiful trout I have caught all year in.
 I must have said "wow" to myself at least ten times as I admired this gorgeous trout and watched it swim back into the depths.

 Pictures don't do justice for this one

-After covering about a mile of the stream and catching more than my fair share of trout my desire to get home after a week away finally won out and I reluctantly left this gem of a stream.
+After covering about a mile of the stream and catching more than my fair share of trout, my desire to get home after a week away finally won out and I reluctantly left this gem of a stream.

 A great place to spend any evening!